How Medical Billing Concepts Arouse?

 Process of Clearing House

-- Transmission department prepares a list of claims that go out on paper and through electronic media.
-Claims are successfully transmitted to carriers by following each carrier’s instructions and policy.
+- Claims are successfully transmitted to carriers by following each carrier’s instructions and policy.

 - If the claims clean in all the respects, the same may get forwarded electronically in 14 days, if the same has any minor defects such as if the Patients address is incorrect or the zip code is not correct, then claim will be printed at vendor’s office with a warning and will be forwarded to the carrier via paper mode in 28 days.